cucumber-attic/website/apps/dynamic/views/_posts/announcing-cucumber-jvm-4-2-0.md

 )
 ```

-When matching a step to a Cucumber expression Cucumber inspects the parameter
+When matching a step to a Cucumber expression, Cucumber inspects the parameter
-types of the step definition method and replaces the the identity transform
+types of the step definition method and replaces the identity transform
 `s -> s` with `s -> transform(s, type)`.

 Additionally when using a regular expression with a capture group without a
-predefined parameter type, a new anonymous parameter type will will be
+predefined parameter type, a new anonymous parameter type will be
 created for that capture group.
-As such after installing an object mapper
+As such, after installing an object mapper
 these step definitions should also mostly just work:

 ```java